31 Beautiful Flowers That Will Bloom All Season Long

 Calibrachoa is a luxuriantly flowering plant with a delicate pleasant aroma.

-Calibrachoa, also known as million bells or mini petunias, come in many colors and produce small blooms in mass quantities.
-They can be either perennials or annuals and will bloom in the spring and have flowers until frost.
+Calibrachoa, also known as million bells or mini petunias, comes in many colors and produces small blooms.
+They can be either perennials or annuals and will bloom in the spring until frost.

 Great for hanging baskets or borders, these flowers only grow about 3 inches tall but can spread significantly in width.
 They are drought-resistant and require well-drained soil.